bymayo/craft-commerce-widgets/README.md

 - **Total Revenue & Orders** - Overview of day, week, month, year and all time revenue and order totals.
 - **Recent Products** - See what products were recently added to your store.
 - **Subscription Plans** - See all your subscription plans and order these by date, # active subscriptions amongst others.

+## Support

+If you have any issues (Surely not!) then I'll aim to reply to these as soon as possible.
+If it's a site-breaking-oh-no-what-has-happened moment, then hit me up on the Craft CMS Slack - @bymayo

 ## Roadmap